llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 read packet: $OK#00
 ```
 This packet can be sent one or more times _prior_ to sending a "A" packet.

+### Priority To Implement

+Low.
+Only needed if the remote target wants to launch a target after
+making a connection to a GDB server that isn't already connected to
+an inferior process.

 ## QEnvironmentHexEncoded:HEX-ENCODING(NAME=VALUE)